MicrosoftDocs/power-platform/power-platform/alm/devops-build-tool-tasks.md

 ## Solution tasks

 This set of tasks can automate solution actions.
-Note that the environment tasks outlined later in this section that create, copy or restore an environment will overwrite the service connections with the newly created environmens.
+Note that the environment tasks outlined later in this section that create, copy or restore an environment will overwrite the service connections with the newly created environments.
 This makes it possible to perform solution tasks against environments that are created on demand.

 ### Power Platform Import Solution
 Imports a solution into a target environment.